bnmoch3/blog/_posts/2023-06-30-sql-asof-joins.md

 [Clickhouse](https://clickhouse.com/docs/en/sql-reference/statements/select/join#asof-join-usage)
 and [QuasarDB](https://blog.quasar.ai/timeseries-what-are-asof-joins)) but even if they don't, if they've got SQL, you can always use subqueries and/or lateral joins to do the same.
-I'm interested in Clickhouse, I just haven't had a good reason to use it yet beyond curiosity; every dataset I've worked with so far is DuckDB/SQLite sized.
-In future, I'd also love to go over the query plans and optimizations made by DuckDB, Postgres and Timescale when evaluating asof joins for larger datasets.
+I'm particularly interested in Clickhouse, I just haven't had a good reason to use it yet beyond curiosity; every dataset I've worked with so far is DuckDB/SQLite sized.
+In future, I'd also love to go over the query plans and optimizations made by DuckDB, Postgres and Timescale when evaluating asof-style joins for larger datasets.

 ## References/Further Reading